JuanOlaya/Virtual-Reality/README.md

 - Car Controller

 ### 3. Software Patterns
 OSVR, as VR framework, allows use concepts such Interactive Item and Eye Raycaster.
-In order, to use these concepts properly is crucial to add the VR Eye Raycaster script to only one GameObject.
+In order, to use these concepts properly is relevant to add the VR Eye Raycaster script to only one GameObject.
 For instance, add it to the camera GameObject.
 Also, add VR Interactive Item script to each GameObject.

 Assignment: Identify the software patterns that have been used by these concepts/scripts.
 Recommended Book: [Game Programming Patterns, Nystrom (2014) - Online version](http://gameprogrammingpatterns.com/contents.html)